Frequently Asked Questions:

 Q: May I anonymously report vehicles parked overnight on my street?

 A: Yes.
-Send a note to contact@spectrumAM.com and firstname.lastname@example.org with the specifics.
-Please be sure to include street address, vehicle make, model, & color, frequency and any other relevant information.
+Send a note to contact@spectrumAM.com with the specifics.
+Please be sure to include a simple mobile phone picture of the vehicle, street address, vehicle make, model, & color, frequency and any other relevant information.

 Q: May I anonymously report vehicles parked improperly on my street?

-A: Yes.
-Read below on what constitutes as an illegally parked vehicle.
-Send an email with the specifics to email@example.com and request that your report be anonymous.
+A: Reports to contact@spectrumAM.com are kept confidential.
+Read below for clarifications for “parked improperly” and make an attempt to report the violation to the authority with the proper jurisdiction.
+Send an email with the specifics to firstname.lastname@example.org and request that your report be anonymous.

 Canyon Creek DCCR Parking Restrictions